opencoweb/coweb-jsoe/README.rst

 It is recommended that each peer distributes its local engine state to remote peers every **ten** seconds.

+##Documentation

+To build the docs, change directory to `docs/` and run a `make html`.
+The documentation relies on Sphinx to build.

+Currently, there does not exist a production version of the built documentation (i.e. if you want to see it, you must build it yourself).

 ##OpenCoweb
 This library was initially started as a part of the